 Where we take up references, the information will be retained for only 2 weeks from the receipt of the reference.

 Application forms may, on some occasions, be shared with external interviewers who are involved in short-listing candidates for interview and participating in interviews.

 Personal information about unsuccessful candidates will be held for 12 months after the recruitment exercise has been completed, it will then be destroyed and deleted.
 We retain de-personalised statistical information about applicants to help inform our recruitment activities, but no individuals are identifiable from that data.

 Once a person has taken up employment with the ALLIANCE, we will require to collect additional information for normal employment purposes.
 The information we hold and process will be used for our management and administrative use only.
 We will keep and use it to enable us to run the business and manage our relationship with you effectively, lawfully and appropriately, during the recruitment process, whilst you are working for us, at the time when your employment ends and after you have left.
 This includes using information to enable us to comply with the employment contract, to comply with any legal requirements, pursue the legitimate interests of the ALLIANCE and protect our legal position in the event of legal proceedings.
 If you do not provide this data, we may be unable in some circumstances to comply with our obligations and we will tell you about the implications of that decision.

-Much of the information we hold will have been provided by you, but some may come from other internal sources, such as your manager, or in some cases, external sources, such as Disclosure Scotland.
+Much of the information we hold will have been provided by you, but some may come from other internal sources, such as your manager, or in some cases, external sources, such as Disclosure Scotland and the Home Office.

 You will, of course, inevitably be referred to in many ALLIANCE documents and records that are produced by you and your colleagues in the course of carrying out your duties and the business of the ALLIANCE.